 Mechapa, gateway to Nicaragua’s northern Pacific coast

-Thanks to the completion of a fantastic new paved road, replacing one of the most notoriously brutal dirt roads in the country, you can now drive yourself to Mechapa from Leon in 1.5 hours or 3.5 hours from Managua (it’s tricky and slow by bus as service is limited and stops are many).
+Thanks to the completion of a fantastic new paved road, replacing one of the most notoriously brutal dirt roads in the country, you can now drive yourself to Mechapa from León in 1.5 hours or 3.5 hours from Managua (it’s tricky and slow by bus because service is limited and stops are many).

-In 2006 Mike and Stacy Vogelsang, a metal worker and psychologist from Illinois, bought the 22 acre (nine hectare) property, sold everything in the US and became hoteliers.
+In 2006 Mike and Stacy Vogelsang, a metal worker and psychologist from Illinois, bought the 22 acre (9 hectare) property, sold everything in the US, and became hoteliers.
 There was no running water, no electricity and no plumbing.